 GENERAL

-This Section requires municipalities to allow an automatic density bonus for certain affordable housing developments approved on or after July 1, 2023, as outlined below.
+This Section requires municipalities to allow an automatic density bonus for certain affordable housing developments approved on or after the implementation date, as outlined below.
 This section only applies to lots in zoning districts that have adopted density requirements.

 ELIGIBILITY FOR DENSITY BONUS